mahendra-kumar/throttle/README.md

 1) To make the solution generic, maintainable ..., abstract the problem from the domain.
 The solution does not use any domain specific features/ knowledge - just pure CS.
 2) Everything is inline, only for simplicity.
 3) Messages are just sequential numbers with those divisible by 7 having higher priority (1 vs 0)
-4) For this demo, the size of sliding window or TPC count is assumed not to change at runtime.
+4) For this demo, the size of sliding window or TPS count is assumed not to change at runtime.
 Should work though ... but not tested.